Our favorite Safari Rally memories

 I laughed.
 Relaxed.
 Beckoned a taxi, told him where my hotel was and followed him.

-The sights, sounds and smells of what are coming this week will be like nothing a generation of drivers have ever seen.
+The sights, sounds and smells of what are coming this week will be like nothing like anywhere else the WRC visits.

 Africa.
 You never forget it.